mzdv/bmk-over-tcp/README.md

 DISCLAIMER
 ==========
 This was made as a joke, don't take it seriously.
 It's a good programming exercise to implement your own protocol.
-I learned a ton from it.
+I discovered a ton from it.
 And now for the fun parts:

 Additional info
 ---------------

-Repository contains both the server and client implementations of the protocol in the form of a message storing server.
+Repository contains the server implementation of the protocol in the form of a message storing server.

-BMK protocol is used for transporting data, mostly textual, via TCP using a form of additional encapsulation.
+BMK protocol is used for transporting data, mostly textual, but binary is possible, via TCP using a form of additional encapsulation.

 The delimeter is the following sequence: `\/|\|\/`.
 Every command with multiple parameters must be followed by it for it to be registered.